IvaBojic/SleepQA/README.md

 ## Question answer similarities

-In order to compare similarities between a given question and a given answer in a pair in our dataset against the other similar datasets, we downloaded five datasets using download script provided by authors.
+In order to compare similarities between a given question and a given answer in a pair in our dataset against the other similar datasets, we downloaded five datasets using download script provided by authors[^5].
 From each training set, we then randomly selected 1,000 question-answer pairs and for each question we detected the full sentence where the answer came from.
 In that sense, for each dataset separately we built a subset of labels where answers were full sentences, rather than text spans.
 Finally, for each pair in a particular dataset, we calculated F1 score separately and then averaged them over all 1,000 pairs.

 | Dataset name | F1 score |
 | :----------: | :------: |